scop/bash-completion/README.md

 Depending on the package, you may still need to source it from either `/etc/bashrc` or `~/.bashrc` (or any other file sourcing those).
-You can do this by simply using:
+If you have _only_ bash >= 4.2 installed, you can do this by simply using:

 ```shell
 # Use bash-completion, if available